thirdcaptain/holbertonschool-low_level_programming/0x0E-function_pointers/README.md

-# 0x0D.
-C - Structures, typedef
+# 0x0E.
+Function Pointers

-20180219
+20180221
-The purpose of this project is to introduce the use of structures and typedef
+The purpose of this project is to introduce the use of function pointers

-### dog.h
+### 0-pr
 Define struct dog with name, age, and owner elements

 ###